siyul-park/uniflow/ext/docs/retry_node.md

 - **in**: Receives the input packet and initiates processing.
 The packet will be retried until the `limit` is reached if processing fails.
 - **out**: Outputs the packet if processing is successful within the retry limit.
-- **error**: Routes the packet to the error output if it exceeds the retry limit without success.

 ## Example